peteroupc/peteroupc.github.io/uniformsum.md

 The samplers given below for the uniform sum logically work as follows:

-1. The distribution is divided into pieces that are each 1 unit wide (thus, for example, if _n_ is 4, there will be four pieces).
+1. The distribution is divided into pieces that are each 1 unit long (thus, for example, if _n_ is 4, there will be four pieces).
 2. An integer in \[0, _n_\) is chosen uniformly at random, call it _i_, then the piece identified by _i_ is chosen.
 There are [**many algorithms to choose an integer**](https://peteroupc.github.io/randomnotes.html#A_Note_on_Integer_Generation_Algorithms) this way, but an algorithm that is "optimal" in terms of the number of bits it uses, as well as unbiased, should be chosen.
 3. The PDF at \[_i_, _i_ + 1\] is simulated.
 This is done by shifting the PDF so the desired piece of the PDF is at \[0, 1\] rather than its usual place.
 More specifically, the PDF is now as follows: